 - Weather forecast

 Chelsea (Québec) J9B 2N3

 Camp Fortune is the ideal outdoor recreational centre, right in the heart of Gatineau Park, only 15 minutes from downtown.
 In winter, Camp Fortune features some of the best skiing and snowboarding in the region.
 An artificial-snow system ensures a great experience for skiers and snowboarders of all levels of expertise.
-The rest of the year, our aerial park and ziplines is the best of the best in terms of adventure activities in the trees.
+The rest of the year, the aerial park and ziplines are the best of the best in treetop adventure!

 Chelsea (Québec) J9B 1R5

 A precious Canadian legacy in Gatineau Park.
-This 231-hectare country estate belonged to Canada’s 10th and longest-serving prime minister, William Lyon Mackenzie King.
-After spending almost 50 years (1903-1950) beautifying and expanding his property, King bequeathed his beloved estate to all Canadians.
-Go back in time with a visit of the faithfully restored cottages (museums), historic ruins, lush gardens and Tearoom.
-Estate in Bloom: August 3 to 5, 2019 Labour Day Weekend: August 31 to September 2, 2019 Gatineau Park is managed and protected by the National Capital Commission.
+This 231-hectare country estate once belonged to Canada’s 10th prime minister, William Lyon Mackenzie King.
+After spending almost 50 years (1903–1950) beautifying and expanding his property, King bequeathed his beloved estate to all Canadians.
+Go back in time with a visit to the faithfully restored cottages (which are now museums), historic ruins, lush gardens, and the popular Mackenzie King Tearoom.
+The Estate in Bloom: August 3 to 5, 2019.
+Labour Day at the Estate: August 31 to September 2, 2019.
+Gatineau Park is managed and protected by the National Capital Commission.